BhavinSodha/PublicHealthEngland/README.md

 ___
 **Project Status**

 Running initial script and analysing a subset of the data.
+Next steps are to gather the full dataset, exploratory data analysis and potential use with predictive AI.

 ___
 **Structure**